Welcome to the Division of Solid Waste Management's Recycling Encyclopedia.

 Latex Paint is not a hazardous waste.
 To dispose of it mix one part cat litter (or saw dust) with one part paint.
 Let it sit out to dry in a ventilated area.
 Once paint is completely dried, place it in a garbage bag, tie it tightly, and dispose of it in the garbage.

-Oil Based Paint is considered a hazardous waste and should be brought to one of the Dutchess County Household Hazardous Waste drop off events.
+Oil Based Paint is considered a hazardous waste and should be brought to a participating paint care drop off location.

 Paper such as office paper, newspaper, magazines, junk mail, and construction paper can all be placed in your recycling bin.
 Staples and plastic windows on your mail are ok.